As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 Music ends Sunday 21st September (9pm)

 BUS: Braziers Park is served by the X40 Thames Travel service connecting to Oxford, Wallingford and Reading.
 The Braziers Lane stop is a request stop so ask the driver, and it’s a 5 minute walk to the festival site from the stop.
 Take care if crossing the busy A4074.
-You should be able to see the yellow AA signs and other event signage.

 TRAIN: It’s best to go to Reading station and then catch theX40 bus to Braziers Park, as these buses run from just outside the station.
 Goring & Streatley Station is around 40-60 minutes walk with steep hills and no buses- occasionally taxis.